Stuffed Pork Loin

 We may earn a commission when you click on the affiliate links in this post.

-This Stuffed Pork Loin recipe is hands down one of the best pork recipes I’ve ever tried!
-I actually made it for Valentine’s Day this year.
-Not only does it look gorgeous on the plate, but the savory stuffing and juicy pork make it a meal that’s perfect for any special occasion.
-Your guests will absolutely love it, and the best part is you can make it with minimal effort and still wow everyone.
+This stuffed pork loin is hands down one of the best pork recipes I’ve ever made.
+I served it for Valentine’s Day this year, and it hit that sweet spot of looking fancy while being surprisingly easy.
+Not only does it look gorgeous on the plate, but the juicy pork and savory stuffing make it perfect for any special occasion.
+It’s one of those recipes that with minimal effort, you can wow everyone!

 • Pork Loin – about three pounds.
 You’ll use a meat mallet to pound the pork to even thickness to make it easy to spread the filling inside.
 You can also use a larger pork loin, you may just not get as nice of that “pinwheel” roll look because it will be thinner.
 It will still taste amazing though!